- Venus | Womens Clothing and Swim – Venus Fashion

 - Venus - Wikipedia

-Venus is the second planet from the Sun It is often called Earth 's "twin" or "sister" among the planets of the Solar System for its orbit being the closest to Earth's, both being rocky planets and having the most similar and nearly equal size and mass
+Venus is the second planet from the Sun It is often called Earth 's "twin" or "sister" among the planets of the Solar System for its orbit being the closest to Earth's, both being terrestrial planets, and having the most similar and nearly equal size, mass, and surface gravity

-Venus is the second planet from the Sun, and the sixth largest planet It’s the hottest planet in our solar system Venus is a cloud-swaddled planet and our nearest planetary neighbor It has a surface hot enough to melt lead As it sped away, NASA's Mariner 10 spacecraft captured this view of Venus
+Venus is the second planet from the Sun, and our closest planetary neighbor It's the hottest planet in our solar system, and is sometimes called Earth's twin As it sped away from Venus in February 1974, NASA’s Mariner 10 spacecraft captured this seemingly peaceful view of Venus

 - Venus | Facts, Color, Rotation, Temperature, Size, Surface | Britannica